 Scientists predict that unless we take action to stop climate change, we could lose two-thirds of all polar bears by the middle of the century and all of them by the end of the century.
 Visit the Polar Bear Specialist Group's website for a summary on each population's status.

 But some people are seeing more bears!

-Some Native communities are reporting an increase in the numbers of polar bears on land.
-Traditional hunters believe this means an increase in population.
+Some northern communities are reporting an increase in the numbers of polar bears on land.
+They believe this means an increase in population.
 Scientists attribute it to polar bears being driven ashore by lack of ice.

 The U.S. Fish and Wildlife Service states, ". . . extensive scientific studies have indicated that the increased observation of bears on land is a result of changing distribution patterns and a result of changes in the accessibility of sea ice habitat."